tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 In this use case the TLS client challenges the TLS server to present Evidence.
 The TLS server acts as an attester while the TLS client is the relying party.
-The server sends the Evidence in an `Attestation` handshake message after the `EncryptedExtensions` message.
+The server sends the Evidence in an `Attestation` handshake message after the `CertificateVerify` message.
 The TLS client, when receiving the Evidence, will have to contact the Verifier (which is not shown in the diagram).

 An example of this flow can be found in confidential computing where